alvinleung/fetch-figma-frame/README.md

 ## Roadmap

 - Planning to support the following in the future release

   - better parsing
   - converting svg for icons
   - support conversion component
+  - support inline format changes

+- fix ux bug
+  - currently when you press undo, it will trigger the process again

 ## Release Notes